 Elevation gain - 400 feet

-Hike to a gorgeous waterfall through old-growth forest.
+Hike to a gorgeous waterfall through an old-growth forest.

 Moments in Time